rprops/Ramlibacter--CW/README.md

 # Limno_CoolingWater
-Repository for the analysis of reconstructed genomes secondary cooling water of the BR2 nuclear test reactor (Mol, Antwerp, Belgium).
+Repository for the analysis of reconstructed genomes from secondary cooling water of the BR2 nuclear test reactor (Mol, Antwerp, Belgium).

 # Analysis steps